W-Solutions-dev/vibe-ai-keyboard/README.md

 - **Low Latency**: Processes speech in real-time as you pause
 - **Privacy First**: All processing happens locally, your voice never leaves your computer (see [Privacy Implementation](PRIVACY_IMPLEMENTATION.md) for technical details)
 - **Optional Voice Commands**: Safe keyboard control commands (disabled by default)
+- **Native Typing**: Acts like a USB keyboard - no special drivers needed
+- **Visual Feedback**: Clear UI indicators for active/paused state

 ## Requirements